DimitrisZisis/4CseqR/README.md

 To create the library of fragments for Arabidopsis thaliana genome, in 4CseqR we are using the function *createVirtualFragmentLibrary* from Basic4Cseq tool.
 Two restriction enzymes have to be specified that cut the DNA, the read length is needed to check the fragment ends of corresponding length for uniqueness.
 Filtering options (minimum and maximum size) are provided on fragment level and on fragment end level:
 ```
-# Display seed file for A. thaliana TAIR10:
 seed_files <- system.file("extdata", "GentlemanLab", package="BSgenome")
 tail(list.files(seed_files, pattern="-seed$"))
-Athaliana_seed<-list.files(seed_files,pattern="Bsgenome.Athaliana.TAIR.TAIR9-seed$", full.names=TRUE)
+Athaliana_seed <- list.files(seed_files, pattern="BSgenome.Athaliana.TAIR.TAIR9-seed$", full.names=TRUE)
 cat(readLines(Athaliana_seed), sep="\n")

-libraryName = "fragments_Athalianatest.csv"
+libraryName = "fragments_Athalian.csv"

 #Create the fragments for all chromosomes
 require(BSgenome.Athaliana.TAIR.TAIR9)
 createVirtualFragmentLibrary(chosenGenome = Athaliana, firstCutter = "AGATCT", secondCutter = "CATG", readLength = 50, onlyNonBlind = FALSE, chromosomeName = Chr, libraryName = libraryName)

 ```
 In case of the example experiment only fragments longer than 100 nucleotides were used for mapping.
 For this reason there is  the *data.filtered* function to filter fragments:
 ```
 fragmentLenght = 100
 newfragments=data.filtered(libraryName, fragmentLenght)
-filteredLibraryName = "fragments_Athalianaall100test.csv"
+filteredLibraryName = "fragments_Athaliana100.csv"
 write.table(newfragments, file = filteredLibraryName,quote = FALSE,row.names=FALSE , sep="\t")
 ```
-After the creation of library of fragments 4CseqR pipeline provides another R function *fragment.ends* for the creation or the library of fragment ends.
-By analyzing the length (in this experiment is 50) and the sequence of the restriction enzyme (in this experiment is AGATCT) we calculate fragment ends around the start and end position of each fragment as bellow:
+After the creation of library of fragments 4CseqR pipeline provides another R function *fragment.ends* for the creation of the library of fragment ends.
+By analyzing the length (in this experiment is 50) of fragments and the sequence of the restriction enzyme (in this experiment is AGATCT) we calculate fragment ends of the same length from the start and end position of each fragment as bellow:

 ```
 fragment__start_min <- filteredLibraryName[,2]-7
 fragment_start_plus<- filteredLibraryName[,2]+43
 fragment_end_plus<- filteredLibraryName[,3]+6